The Great Wave (The Lord of the Rings: The Rings of Power): Visual effects

 Visual effects for the episode were created by Industrial Light & Magic (ILM), Wētā FX, Method Studios, Rodeo FX, DNEG, Cause and FX, Atomic Arts, and Cantina Creative.
 The different vendors were overseen by visual effects supervisor Jason Smith.
-The palantír effect was created by Rodeo, based on a design suggestion by Smith that the crystal and its surrounding environment could fracture to reveal a vision.
-He came to this idea by thinking of the divisive nature of the vision and the potential connection between the palantír and Tolkien's unseen world.
+The palantír effect was created by Rodeo, based on a design suggestion by Smith.
+He believed that the visions shown by the palantír create "a little bit of strife, a little bit of division" which led to the idea that the crystal and its surrounding environment would fracture to reveal a vision.
+He explained that, from the perspective of the unseen world, the area around the crystal is also made of crystal and so the cracking indicates that something from the unseen world is being revealed.
 Rodeo described this as linking two scenes with a broken glass effect.
+Yip acknowledged that this is different from the way that the palantíri work in Jackson's films and explained that "this was a completely different palantír that did different things".
+He compared the fracturing effect to rocks and gemstones and felt it was organic in addition to magical.